 Trainers are not "in the game", and their activity isn’t performed in the game, either.
 A facilitator’s activity is very much in the game, but the facilitator herself is usually explicitly not vested in any particular outcome.

-narrowly, a coach is limited not so much by subject domain – she can go wherever she wants – nor by disinterest – she can and does want particular outcomes, but by range of control. coaches are not in charge, at least not de jure. they are more vested in outcome than facilitators, but they are not themselves usually in the game. (the analog to coaching sports, which i presume is the origin of the term in the geek trades, breaks down here. sports coaches are in charge and are deeply vested.) interestingly, coaches aren’t in the game, but most of their activity takes place while the game is going on around them. odd.
+Narrowly, a coach is limited not so much by subject domain — she can go wherever she wants — nor by disinterest — she can and does want particular outcomes, but by range of control.
+Coaches are not in charge, at least not de jure.
+They are more vested in outcome than facilitators, but they are not themselves usually in the game.

-if you are a pro, someone pays you. that someone brings to the table many expectations. it is not necessary to fulfill them all, it is necessary to please those someones. very often, nearly always, the first challenge i face in a new gig is precisely to shape those expectations so that both sides of the arrangement walk away happy. i’d have to be a pathological liar beyond even my current level to suggest that i always succeed at this. :)
+If you are a pro, someone pays you.
+That someone brings to the table many expectations.
+It is not necessary to fulfill them all, it is necessary to please those someones.
+Very often, nearly always, the first challenge I face in a new gig is precisely to shape those expectations so that both sides of the arrangement walk away happy.

-but it’s a routine part of every gun-for-hire’s job, not just mine or ours. plumbers, doctors, congressfolk, actors, authors, all start every engagement by framing it. coaching, training, facilitating aren’t any different.
+I’d have to be a pathological liar beyond even my current level to suggest that I always succeed at this. 🙂 but it’s a routine part of every gun-for-hire’s job, not just mine or ours.
+Plumbers, doctors, congressfolk, actors, authors, all start every engagement by framing it.
+Coaching, training, facilitating aren’t any different.

 Seen narrowly, almost any human activity can be dissected this way.
 Seen broadly, almost every human activity is a vast flickery assemblage of skill and attitude and local context.
 Coaching, training, & facilitating are different and alike. 🙂 thanks, @dhommel, for the nice trigger.
 Always good to have someone stir the soup on a lazy sunday afternoon.